tiepdotme/lisacharlotterost.github.io/_posts/2017-09-20-German-elections.md

 **2** The **Left party** is far stronger in former East Germany than in the former West German states.
 That’s mostly because it has their roots there: The Left party developed out of an old East German party. <br>
 **3** The SPD, the Left and the Greens won far more election districts in **cities** than in rural areas.
 These three parties won 70% of the election districts in the three city states Hamburg, Berlin and Bremen; but they won only 18% of the election districts in the rest of the states.

 That’s it!
 Do I feel better about voting on Sunday now?
 Heck yeah.
 Here is the **ballot** again, this time translated into German.
-If you still don’t have a clue about what it all means, please send me an email so I can try to explain it better: lisacharlotterost@gmail.com.
+If you still don’t have a clue about what it all means, try [this very nice visual explainer by the Bloomberg peeps](https://www.bloomberg.com/graphics/2017-how-germany-forms-government/).
+And please send me an email so I can try to explain it better: lisacharlotterost@gmail.com.
 Thanks!

 ![image](/pic/170920_election7.png)